Roblox Philippines Ban 2026: Current Status & Latest Update

 The Stakes: What a Ban Means for Players and Makers

-If Roblox misses the 30-day window, the block starts.
+If Roblox misses the safety demands, the block could still start.
 Players would lose access to millions of user-made worlds.
 Developers in the Philippines could no longer earn from their games.
 The move would hurt a key market in Southeast Asia.

 Roblox has faced heat before.
 In 2024, the US Congress asked CEO David Baszucki to explain safety gaps.
 The firm added more chat filters and age checks since then.
 But the Philippines case shows those steps may not be enough.